Pregnancy Care

 If you’re aiming for a VBAC, have a history of breech or transverse babies (or maybe you were one yourself) I’ll work on keeping things nice and open so bub can be encouraged into a good position early on.

-Shout out to all the HG (hyperemesis gravidarum) girlies who absolutely cannot get off the floor yet - I see you.
+Shout out to all the HG (hyperemesis gravidarum) women who absolutely cannot get off the floor yet - I see you.
 And I’m here and ready (with a big bowl in my arms) to support you through that too.

 The third trimester

 Woohoo you’re almost there!!!
-As you head towards the big day, my focus is on ‘calming the Shen’ and regulting your qi so that energy and blood circulate freely in the body allowing things to soften and open into birth.
+As you head towards the big day, my focus is on ‘calming the Shen’ and regulating your qi so that energy and blood circulate freely in the body allowing things to soften and open into birth.

 The golden glow of your second trimester might start to feel a little heavy now, fatigue can set back in and an aching back, lightning crutch AKA pubic symphysis and acid reflux might be what all the ladies are talking about but it doesn’t have to be that way!
 Treat symptoms like these early, you want a full battery for birth.

 Birth preparation can begin from 34 weeks, if you’ve been cruising along well weekly appointments kick back in here (earlier if there have been some hiccups).
-At 35 weeks you and your birth partner/s might like to book a private session with me to and learn all about the wonders of acupressure for labour preparation and birth.
+At 35 weeks you and your birth partner/s might like to book a private session with me to learn all about the wonders of acupressure for labour preparation and birth.
 There will be tea, handouts and hands on demonstrations.
-Getting comfortable with acupressure at this time gives you a headstart should an induction or c-section come up quickly.
+Getting comfortable with acupressure at this time gives you a head start should an induction or c-section come up quickly.

 If this is your first baby, or you tend to overcook them, it’s a good idea to book 2 appointments in weeks 41 and 42.
 I don’t mind a cancellation, but I hate not being able to fit you in when you really need it.